At Viking, we promise to challenge you to hit your peak performance and to support you well along the way.

 one other student so you understand what it's like to work on a team.

-Your Mentor is your key ally as you go through the program on the Standard or Guaranteed tiers.
+Your Mentor is your key ally as you go through the program.
 They will work with you each week until you finish, keeping you on task and reviewing your code to ensure it follows industry best practices.

 Our video-based mentor sessions have 3 parts: